Rethinking and Refining the Distinct Metric: Improving Original Distinct

 \subsubsection{Preliminary Observations}

-Based on the obtained results (check Table \ref{table:Results}), it can be observed that NewDistinct has a clear edge over the original Distinct: \textbf{first}, the contrast between diversity of generated responses for different methods is highlighted more effectively by NewDistinct (e.g. though AdaLab gets the highest diversity score using Distinct (3.96), its difference from other methods is not as evident as its NewDistinct score (9.63)); \textbf{second}, in contrast to Distinct, NewDistinct provides a more accurate evaluation of response diversity.
-For instance, the Distinct scores for CP and UL are both 2.35 while responses generated by UL are found to be more diverse than CP using NewDistinct (5.35 > 5.08).
-Given that the average length of responses generated by FL is larger than CP, Distinct's bias towards models that generate shorter sentences becomes evident.
+Based on the obtained results (check Table \ref{table:Results}), it can be observed that \textit{Expectation-Adjusted Distinct} has a clear edge over the original \textit{Distinct}: \textbf{first}, the contrast between diversity of generated responses for different methods is highlighted more effectively by \textit{EAD} (e.g. though AdaLab gets the highest diversity score using \textit{Distinct} (3.96), its difference from other methods is not as evident as its \textit{EAD} score (9.63)); \textbf{second}, contrary to Distinct, \textit{EAD} provides a more accurate evaluation of response diversity.
+For instance, the Distinct scores for CP and UL are both 2.35 while responses generated by UL are found to be more diverse than CP using \textit{EAD} (5.35 > 5.08).
+Given that the average length of responses generated by FL is larger than CP, \textit{Distinct}'s bias towards models that generate shorter sentences becomes evident.
 These observations are consistent for both datasets.

 \defcitealias{szegedy2016rethinking}{LS(2016)} \defcitealias{lin2017focal}{FL(2017)} \defcitealias{jiang2019improving}{Face(2019)} \defcitealias{choi-etal-2020-f}{F\textsuperscript{2}(2020)} \defcitealias{pereyra2017regularizing}{CP(2017)} \defcitealias{welleck2019neural}{UL(2019)} \defcitealias{he-glass-2020-negative}{NL(2020)} \defcitealias{li2019data}{D2GPo(2019)} \defcitealias{chen-etal-2020-distilling}{CE(2020)} \defcitealias{adaLab}{AdaLab(2021)}